dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 The used sine wave generator sub component has two design parameters:
   1. Amplitude resolution: 24 bit
   2. Phase space size.
 This value has to be a power of two and determines the phase resolution as well as frequency resolution.
 Given a target frequency resolution the minimum required phase space bit width can be determined.
   3. Each sample a small step will be made to advance the phase of the sine.
 This phase step is a rational number and can be represented by a numerator and divisor.
-The algorithm will calculate the divisor and numeator.
+The algorithm will calculate the divisor and numerator.

 Step three has to be performed whenever the frequency is changed while the design is 'running'.
 Step two can be performed design-time.
 The next steps calculate the static design-time parameters.
 In the formulas below I use '->' to show its value given a sample rate and target frequency resolution.